-- (a) has effect in relation to the item listed in section 5(2)(h) (markets in connection with financial instruments); - (b) specifies the kind of markets in connection with financial instruments to which this Part applies; and - (c) specifies the kind of activity carried on relation to such markets which is to be a regulated activity.
+- 83. This Part of this Schedule- - (a) has effect in relation to the item listed in section 5(2)(h) (markets in connection with financial instruments); - (b) specifies the kind of markets in connection with financial instruments to which this Part applies; and - (c) specifies the kind of activity carried on relation to such markets which is to be a regulated activity.